fastoch/Linux/OpenSSH.md

 - ssh into the remote server and cd into the directory that hosts your log files
 - tail the log file you're interested in: `tail -f tail -f /path/to/file` (the -f option stands for "follow")
 - open a new terminal window and try to ssh into the same server while tailing the logs
-- if there's an issue during the connection attempt, you'll be able to see it in the logs
+- if there's an issue during the connection attempt, you'll be able to see it in the logs (a failed pwd for example)

-@82/88
+However, following the log files manually is the old way of doing it.
+Nowadays, we are using **systemd** on most distributions and logging is actually built right in

 ---
 EOF